vista-/ripe91-workshop/README.md

 ## Prerequisites

 To run this workshop, you should have at least 1-2 GB of RAM available on your Linux host, and should run kernel 5.4 or newer.
-Recommended distributions are: Ubuntu (20.04), Debian (11), Fedora (32), CentOS (9) or derivatives, or newer.
+Recommended distributions are: Ubuntu (20.04), Debian (11), Fedora (32), CentOS (9) or derivatives, or newer (don't downgrade if you got something newer ;) ).

 The workshop can be ran on x86 or ARM64-based systems.